security-force-monitor/research-handbook/source/units.rst

 **Description**

-ISO 3166 two letter code for the country in which a unit originates.
+ISO 3166 two letter code for the country from  which a unit originates.

 **Type of field**

-Two letter country code
+Text; controlled vocabulary.

 **Example of use**